Type 2 diabetes is a serious but treatable condition.

 Get your eyes checked

 Eye checks can detect damage before it affects your sight.
-The diabetic eye check is called a diabetic retina screen.
+The diabetic eye check is called diabetic retina screening.
 It checks the part of your eye called the retina.
-Treating damaged blood vessels in your eyes early can prevent sight problems.
+If diabetic eye disease is found early. treatment can reduce or prevent damage to your sight.

 Speak to your GP immediately if you notice changes to your sight, including: